-Parameter :01 - Generator Output Voltage.
-This is the voltage expected (desired) at the generator output terminals.
-Modify this parameter in order to adjust the normal generator output voltage.
-A remote voltage adjust rheostat will provide a $\pm 10\%$ voltage adjustment range from the value entered for generator output voltage.
+Parameter: 01 - Generator Output Voltage

+The generator output voltage is the voltage that is expected (desired) at the generator output terminals.
+Modify the generator output voltage parameter in order to adjust the normal generator output voltage.
+A remote voltage adjust rheostat will provide a ±10% voltage adjustment range from the value that is entered for generator output voltage.

-Parameter :02 - Ratio Of Output Voltage To Sensing Voltage.
-This is the ratio of the generator output voltage to the regulator sensing voltage.
+Parameter: 02 - Ratio Of Output Voltage To Sensing Voltage This is the ratio of the generator output voltage to the regulator sensing voltage.
 The generator output voltage appears at the terminals of the generator.
 The regulator sensing voltage appears at terminals 20, 22, and 24 of the digital voltage regulator.
 In order to determine the ratio of output voltage to sensing voltage if the generator output is less than 700 VAC, divide the generator output voltage by the voltage range on the digital voltage regulator ID nameplate.
 The number actually used for the voltage range listed on the digital voltage regulator ID nameplate varies with the frequency (Hz) of the generator.
-The numbers used for the different digital voltage regulator voltage ranges are listed below.
+The numbers that are used for the different digital voltage regulator voltage ranges are listed below.

-- If the range is 79-124 use 100 volts for 50 Hz or 120 volts for 60 Hz. - If the range is 125-249 use 200 volts for 50 Hz or 240 volts for 60 Hz. - If the range is 250-600 use 400 volts for 50 Hz or 480 volts for 60 Hz.
+- If the range is 79-124 use 100 volts for 50 Hz or 120 volts for 60 Hz. - If the range is 125-249, then use 200 volts for 50 Hz or 240 volts for 60 Hz. - If the range is 250-600, then use 400 volts for 50 Hz or 480 volts for 60 Hz.

 For example, if the generator output voltage is 480 volts and the digital voltage regulator voltage range is 125-249 and the frequency of the generator is 60 HZ, then the ratio is 480 divided by 240 which equals 2.
-The below method may also work for generators below 700 VAC depending on the connection diagram employed.
+The following method may be useful for generators with an output that is below 700 VAC.
+The usefulness of the following method will depend on the connection diagram that is used.